patrickfuchs/buildH/docs/index.rst

 Our idea was to build our own implementation in Python using libraries such as ``MDAnalysis``, ``Numpy`` and ``Pandas``.

 **buildH** is used actively in the recent projects of NMRlipids such as `NMRlipidsIVPEandPG <https://github.com/NMRLipids/NMRlipidsIVPEandPG>`_ or `Databank <https://github.com/NMRLipids/Databank>`_.
-**buildH** can also be used by anyone willing to analyze the order parameter from a UA trajectory, or if one needs to have explicit hydrogens for some further analyzes.
+**buildH** can also be used by anyone willing to analyze the order parameters from a UA trajectory, or if one needs to have explicit hydrogens for some further analyzes.

 Citations
 ---------